MPAS | -fp-model precise

 Mathematical Behavior

-will not be optimized to a * (b + c)
+be optimized to a * (b + c) under this mode.

 MPAS